handyc/hanb/README.md

 3904 x 5 = 19520 bytes

-using 64 bytes for each cell:
+using 64 bytes for each cell (reserve 3 additional bytes for RGB color information):
 64^2 = 4096
 4096 x 5 = 20480 bytes